T.J. Oshie scores twice, Capitals come back to beat Devils - WTMJ

 AP Hockey Writer

 WASHINGTON (AP) — T.J.
-Oshie scored twice to end a lengthy drought, Alex Ovechkin had a late power-play goal and the Washington Capitals came back from down two to beat the New Jersey Devils 4-3 on Sunday.
+Oshie scored twice to end a lengthy drought, Alex Ovechkin had a late power-play goal and the Washington Capitals erased a two-goal deficit to beat the New Jersey Devils 4-3 on Sunday.

 Ovechkin scored with 4:04 left, and that turned out to be a necessary insurance goal when Nikita Gusev beat Craig Anderson with 11.9 seconds left.
 But it was too late for another comeback, and Washington avoided back-to-back losses.